jthuraisamy/Cypherflow/demos/TicTacToe/README.md

 At this initial point, all the tasks are in an Instantiated state, and the next step for each task is call the `isEligible()` function.
 Although each output node appears to be a candidate the task can compute, we also need to know whether the input specifications for the task match with the output node.

-Consider the Submission DB queries below that check the eligibility of the two `PlaceMark` tasks.
+Consider the Submissions DB queries below that check the eligibility of the two `PlaceMark` tasks.
 The first one will fail to match because there are no nodes that connect toward node #0.
 The second one will successfully match because node #0 is a `Board` node that connects toward node #1 (also `Board`) with a `NEXT_MOVE` relationship.

 ```cypher
 2022-09-26T01:00:19.719Z - PlaceMark(01GDV0PDKJ5BGSQTSTEC8XGYKJ) | MATCH (old:Board)-[move:NEXT_MOVE]->(new:Board)